 Unlike corporations and LLCs, which are state-registered business entities, you are not required to file any state formation papers for a sole proprietorship.
 If you're currently running a business on your own and have not registered it, you have a sole proprietorship.
 The steps below will help you if you would like to run under a DBA (name other than your own) or if you need an EIN.

 Choose an assumed business name (DBA – doing business as)

 > In Texas, you may use your own legal name.
 If you choose to create a name, it must be different than a name used for another company on record.
 You can run a search here.

-> If business name is different than your legal name, Texas requires you to register the name with the county clerk in the county which you plan to do business.
+> If the business name is different than your legal name, Texas requires you to register the name with the county clerk in the county in which you plan to do business.
 Fill out an Assumed Name Certificate and mail it to the County Clerk’s Office.
-Filing fee ~$25 but may vary.
+The filing fee ~$25 but may vary.

 > If required for your line of business.